wlgs/introduction-to-web-applications-course/readme.md

+# ATTENTION: DON'T LEARN FROM IT (especially final project)

+Now after years, when I revisit this repo, I see error in every component, in every function, in every design decision, in every file.
+Please do not learn from this repo (especially in final project).
+Use it if u want to 'just' pass the course.

-# Introduction to Web Applications course
+## Introduction to Web Applications course

 This repository contains full web applications course at AGH UST (2021/22).